AkeemL2022/AkeemL2022/README.md

-- 👀 I’m interested in Embedded Engineering
-- 🌱 I’m currently learning about the advance skills in FPGA coding
-- 💞️ I’m looking to collaborate on designing products to make life easier for people that are independent.
+I’m looking to collaborate on designing products to make life easier for people that are independent.
 -
 <!---
 AkeemL2020/AkeemL2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.